deepset-ai/haystack-integrations/integrations/ollama.md

 #### Text Generation

-Below is the example of generative questions answering pipeline using RAG with `PromptBuilder` and  `OllamaGenerator`:
+Below is the example of generative questions-answering pipeline using RAG with `PromptBuilder` and  `OllamaGenerator`:

 ```python
 from haystack import Document, Pipeline